Finally, an electron-capture supernova

-Category: Space Hits: 0Supernova 2018zd is visible as a large, bright white dot in this image to the right of its host galaxy, NGC 2146.
+Category: Space Hits: 1Supernova 2018zd is visible as a large, bright white dot in this image to the right of its host galaxy, NGC 2146.
 It fits the profile for a long-sought electron-capture supernova, astronomers say.
 For 40 years, astronomers thought this kind of supernova must exist.
 Now they’ve found this one.
 Image via NASA/STScI/ J. DePasquale/ Las Cumbres Observatory.

 For the first time, astronomers have found convincing evidence for a new type of supernova – a new sort of stellar explosion – powered by electron capture.
 They announced their discovery in late June 2021.
 It’s a type of supernova predicted 40 years ago, but never observed until now.
 Astronomers designate this supernova SN 2018zd.
 It lies in a remote galaxy, NGC 2146, 21 million light-years away.